DerGuru/The-Resonant/New Chapters/Part2/P2-03_Scaffold_and_Consequences.md

-# Ch.
+ï»¿# Ch.
 03 - "You saved them, but you almost died"

 The scaffold buckled without warning.